 - Dirty Equipment – Any equipment used should be cleaned regularly using the correct products to prevent cross-contamination between clients.

 - Cuts and Burns – burns may be caused by the use of electrical equipment such as hairdryers and hot straightening irons, also they can be caused by the misuse or incorrect use of chemical containing products.
 Cuts can be due to the use of scissors or razors.
 Some injuries may be fairly minor but some can be extremely severe and have long-lasting after-effects.

 - Damage to the hair or unintentional loss of hair – By incorrectly using or misusing certain products, the hair can become damaged and sometimes even fall out.

-If you have suffered any problems similar to those above or have been injure in some other way at the hairdressers, providing it can be proven that they are to blame, you may be eligible to make a hairdresser injury claim for damages.
+If you have suffered any problems similar to those above or have been injured in some other way by a hairdresser, providing it can be proven that they are to blame, you may be eligible to make a hairdresser injury claim for damages.

-If you have sustained an injury at the hairdressers which you believe to be their fault, there are a number of steps you can take that will help to provide evidence of the legitimacy of your claim and also help to prove the hairdressers liability for your accident and therefore will make a strong base for your hairdresser compensation claim.
+If you have sustained an injury at the hairdressers which you believe to be their fault, there are a number of steps you can take that will help legitimise your claim and help to prove the hairdresser’s liability for your accident.
+This will therefore make a strong base for gaining hairdresser injury compensation.
 The things that you should try to do are:

 - Witnesses – Get contact details of anyone who may be a witness to your accident as witness statements might be required to back up your version of events.